frogbean/TAAnywhere/readme.md

 });
 ```

-With the recipies.json looking like this
+With the recipies.json looking like this (hashes are sha256
 ```js
 {
     "OTA" : {